Tom Hatten: Career

 Hatten's acting credits include portraying a corrupt US Army general in the comedy film Spies Like Us (1985), with Dan Aykroyd and Chevy Chase.
 He appeared as Captain Murdock in several episodes of the television show Gomer Pyle, U.S.M.C. and had a minor role as an officer in three episodes of Hogan's Heroes.
 Hatten provided the voice of the character Farmer Fitzgibbons in the animated film The Secret of NIMH.

 On stage, in 1959, Hatten performed in a Los Angeles production of The Billy Barnes Revue concurrently with hosting the Popeye TV show.
 He portrayed Horace Vandergelder in the West Coast Opera Theatre's production of Hello, Dolly! in 1991.
 He also appeared in a touring production of the musical Annie as President Franklin Delano Roosevelt.

-For nearly 20 years, Hatten worked as an award-winning entertainment reporter for KNX 1070 Newsradio in Los Angeles, filing regular reports on the movie industry, new films, and celebrity news.
+For nearly 20 years, Hatten worked as an award-winning entertainment reporter for KNX 1070 News radio in Los Angeles, filing regular reports on the movie industry, new films, and celebrity news.
 He left the station in 2007.

 Hatten served on the board of the National Student Film Institute and was a frequent presenter at its annual film festival.